DennisWainaina/DennisWainaina/README.md

 Finally, I used a Logistic Regression model to predict the quality of red wine on a scale from 1 to 10, using data such as fixed acidity and volatile acidity of the wine.

 # Conclusion
-These projects have provided me with a solid foundation in Machine Learning and data analysis.
+These are some of the projects I have worked with, that have provided me with a solid foundation in Machine Learning and data analysis.
 I am continuously seeking opportunities to learn and grow in this field, and I am excited about the prospect of contributing to a team that shares my passion for data science.
 Thank you for taking the time to review my work, and I look forward to hearing from you soon.